doxas/twigl/readme.md

 ### 300 es

-GLSL ES 300 is available for WebGL 2.0 enabled environments.
+GLSL ES 3.0 is available for WebGL 2.0 enabled environments.

+When using GLSL ES 3.0, use `outColor` instead of `gl_FragColor` for the final output in classic mode.

+In the other geek, geeker, and geekest modes, `outColor` is shortened to `o`.

-### MRT
+### MRT (Multiple Render Targets)

 In classic mode, `outColor0` and `outColor1` can be used to output to two channels simultaneously.

-In the other geek, geeker, and geekest modes, these are written as `o0` and `o1`.
+In non-classical mode, these are written as `o0` and `o1`.

+The result of the previous frame can be referenced as `backbuffer0` and `backbuffer1` in classic mode.
+In other modes, they are written as `b0` and `b1`.

 ### Input from the sound shader